DhawalPandya/CyberSecurity/readme.md

 	10.1.0.7 ansible_python_interpreter=/usr/bin/python3

 		 [Elk server]

 	10.0.0.4 ansible_python_interpreter=/usr/bin/python3

 - How do I specify which machine to install the ELK server on versus which to install Filebeat on?_

-  There is two separate groups in side the Hosts file(/etc/ansible/hosts).one group for the WEBServer and has IP address of web machine, where I will install filebeat and metricbeat too Another group for ELK server and it has own separate ip addtess.
-Where I can install ELK.
+  There is two separate groups in side the Hosts file(/etc/ansible/hosts).one group for the WEBServer and has IP address of web machine, where I will install filebeat and metricbeat too Another group for ELK server and it has own separate ip addtes, Where I can install ELK.

-- Which URL do you navigate to in order to check that the ELK server is running? http://[your.ELK-VM.External.IP]:5601/app/kibana.
+- Which URL do you navigate to in order to check that the ELK server is running?

+ http://[your.ELK-VM.External.IP]:5601/app/kibana.

  [http://104.210.51.88:5601/app/kibana](https://github.com/DhawalPandya/CyberSecurity/blob/main/Screenshot/KibanaWebpage.PNG)